+Abstract
-Abstract This document contains descriptions of the

-internal organisation, structure, rules, and processes that make up Scheme Management of the SEPA Credit Transfer and Direct Debit Schemes.
+This document contains descriptions of the internal organisation, structure, rules, and processes that make up Scheme Management of the SEPA Credit Transfer and Direct Debit Schemes.
 Such processes cover Scheme maintenance, administration and compliance, and change management, including structured dialogue with stakeholders

-Reason for Issue To replace the existing SEPA Scheme
+Reason for Issue

-Management Internal Rules (EPC207-14 v4.0) to include one regulatory change decided upon by the September 2017 Scheme Management
+To replace the existing SEPA Scheme Management Internal Rules (EPC207-14 v3.0) to include change requests and regulatory changes decided upon by the Scheme Management Board during the 2016 change management cycle of the EPC SEPA scheme rulebooks.

-Board meeting.